Aslmmon/PremiereLeague/README.md

 - Unit test with Mocck Framework
 - handle errors if no network , or server error
 - handle save state of favourite icon
-- ui enhancments as show time with AM and PM
+- ui enhancments as show time with AM and PM , change date to be as Days (Today,Tomorrow ,.. )